2024–25 IU Indy Jaguars women's basketball team

-The 2024–25 IU Indy Jaguars women's basketball team represents Indiana University Indianapolis during the 2024–25 NCAA Division I women's basketball season.
-The Jaguars, led by third-year head coach Kate Bruce, play their home games at The Jungle in Indianapolis, Indiana as members of the Horizon League.
+The 2024–25 IU Indy Jaguars women's basketball team represented Indiana University Indianapolis during the 2024–25 NCAA Division I women's basketball season.
+The Jaguars, led by third-year head coach Kate Bruce, played their home games at The Jungle in Indianapolis, Indiana as members of the Horizon League.

 This is the first season for the institution following the dissolution of Indiana University–Purdue University Indianapolis, with the athletic program being transferred to the new IU Indianapolis campus, adopting the athletic branding of IU Indy.

 Previous season

 The Jaguars finished the 2023–24 season 7–23, 5–15 in Horizon League play, to finish in tenth place.
 They were defeated by Youngstown State in the first round of the Horizon League tournament.